 Stop Five: Maker’s Mark–3350 Burk Spring Road, Loretto, KY 40037

-By far one of the prettiest distillery’s on the trail.
+By far one of the prettiest distilleries on the trail.
 I loved the red and black theme throughout the entire campus.
 I highly highly recommend stopping here.
 This tour even allowed visitors to dip their fingers and sample the mash while it is brewing!!
-Then open your pocket book, buy a little bottle of makers in the gift shop and go dip it in the red wax yourself!!
+Then open your pocketbook, buy a little bottle of makers in the gift shop and go dip it in the red wax yourself!!
 It is such a great souvenir and a one of a kind experience.

 Stop Six: Jim Beam– 526 Happy Hollow Rd., Clermont, KY 40110

-Depending on how your day has gone, how much bourbon you have drank or how much time you have spent at other distilleries you may not have time for Beam.
+Depending on how your day has gone, how much bourbon you have drunk or how much time you have spent at other distilleries you may not have time for Beam.
 If this is somewhere on your bucket list…then swap this with one of the other distilleries that are not as interesting to you.
-If not, add it the following day if you are doing a three day stretch!
+If not, add it the following day if you are doing a three-day stretch!